 Grade 10, 11 & 12

-From Grade 10 pupils prepare for the final National Senior Certificate of the Independent Examinations Board (IEB) which is internationally recognised.
-The majority of Sisekelo pupils enter university or university of technology.
+From Grade 10 pupils prepare for the final IEB/ ISC qualification which is internationally recognized.
+The majority of Sisekelo pupils enter university or university of technology in South Africa and internationally.
 Those who are accepted generally do so without having to complete a bridging course.
-This examination is written by most of the independent schools of southern Africa.
+This qualification is internationally recognized by top universities in South Africa and abroad.

 CONTINUAL ASSESSMENT PROGRAMME

 The academic year is divided into six cycles.
 Five cycles constitute the Continuous Assessment and the year-end examinations form Cycle 6.
-The Home Room teacher, together with the subject teacher and the Head of Academic Studies monitor the progress of each individual pupil.
-In line with the requirements for the National Senior Certificate, all subjects are assessed formally and informally at least twice in each cycle.
+The Home Room teacher, together with the subject teacher and the Deputy Head monitors the progress of each individual pupil.
+In line with the requirements for the IEB/ISC, all subjects are assessed formally and informally at least twice in each cycle.

 The Grade 12’s write three examinations, a midyear exam, a trial exam and the external Final Senior Certificate.

 Grade 8 – 11 write end-of-year examinations in November.
-Where ever appropriate these papers are set in the format similar to the structure of the Final papers in grade 12.
-Students are expected to attend school during the examination period even on days when they are not writing a particular subject.
-Study sessions are supervised according to the prep timetable.
-Pupils are permitted to use their home rooms for study after the supervised periods.
+Where ever appropriate these papers are set in the format similar to the structure of the Final papers in Grade 12.

 ACADEMIC PROGRESS REPORTS

 Each pupil receives six reports per year.
-There are three midterm Effort and Attainment Reports and three End of Term full reports.
-Midterm Effort and Attainment reports are given to the pupils to take home, while End of Term reports are handed to parents only.
+There are three mid-term Effort and Attainment Reports and three End of Term Full reports.
+Midterm Effort and Attainment reports are given to the pupils to take home, while End of Term reports are emailed to parents.

 Students who are not achieving according to their ability may be placed on a Daily Observation Report which deals expressly with progress on a daily basis.
 In certain instances, parents may be required to sign these on a weekly basis.
 Parents are encouraged to make appointments to consult regularly with teachers as and when they deem it necessary.